 Note that an abstract must be uploaded prior to the Paper or Technote.
 This facilitates assigning reviewers, as the review process is on a tight schedule.
 Authors are strongly encouraged to submit videos of their work as part of their submissions.

 Papers and Technotes should be prepared in IEEE VGTC format submitted through the submission web site in PDF format, and will be reviewed by the program committee and external reviewers.
-Reviewing is double-blind.
+Reviewing is double-blind, so submissions (including any videos, etc.) should be suitably anonymized.
 Accepted Papers and Technotes will be published by IEEE in the official Symposium proceedings.
-An International award committee will also award the best Paper and Technote.
+An International award committee will also award the Best Paper and Technote.